cisco/mindmeld/source/userguide/voice.rst

 ``<domain>.<intent>``, and an asterisk ('*') wildcard denotes *all* intents within the specified domain.

-Workbench will limit running the n-best enhanced entity resolution to the domains and intents you have specified.
+MindMeld will limit running the n-best enhanced entity resolution to the domains and intents you have specified.
 This is an optimization to avoid unnecessary processing of a factor of `n` for queries without entities of interest.
 While the code is parallelized for minimal latency increase, there will be an increase in memory usage from the domains and intents for which n-best